Model Predictive Control and Moving Horizon Estimation using Statistically Weighted Data-Based Ensemble Models: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-The work of Laura Boca de Giuli, Alessio La Bella, and Riccardo Scattolini was carried out within the MICS (Made in Italy - Circular and Sustainable) Extended Partnership and received funding from Next-Generation EU (Italian PNRR - M4 C2, Invest 1.3 - D.D.
+The work of Laura Boca de Giuli, Alessio La Bella, and Riccardo Scattolini was carried out within the MICS Extended Partnership and received funding from Next-Generation EU (Italian PNRR - M4 C2, Invest 1.3 - D.D.
 1551.11-10-2022, PE00000004).
 CUP MICS D43C22003120001.
 The work of Samuel Mallick, Azita Dabiri, and Bart De Schutter was funded by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant agreement No. 101018826 - ERC Advanced Grant CLariNet).